 - develop stress management and relaxation techniques

-In some cases, adjusting your daily habits may help you cope with side effects of treatment.
-For example, getting more rest may help you manage fatigue.
-Making changes to your diet may help you manage nausea or loss of appetite.
+In some cases, adjusting your daily habits may help you manage side effects of treatment.
+For example, prioritizing your daily tasks, getting moderate activity, and resting when needed may help you manage fatigue.
+Eating small meals throughout the day that are nutrient-dense and easy to digest may help you manage your nausea and loss of appetite.

 If you need help adjusting your lifestyle habits or managing the side effects of treatment, your doctor may refer you to a professional for support.
 For example, a dietitian can help you adjust your eating habits.